Ruth St. Denis: Early life

+Debut

 In 1894, after years of practicing Delsarte poses, she debuted as a skirt dancer for Worth's Family Theatre and Museum.
-From this modest start, she progressed to touring with an acclaimed producer and director, David Belasco.
-While touring in Belasco's production of Madame DuBarry in 1904 her life was changed.
-She was at a drugstore with another member of Belasco's company in Buffalo, New York, when she saw a poster advertising Egyptian Deities cigarettes.
-The poster portrayed the Egyptian goddess Isis enthroned in a temple; this image captivated St. Denis on the spot and inspired her to create dances that expressed the mysticism that the goddess's image conveyed.
-From then on, St. Denis was immersed in Oriental philosophies.
+From this modest start, she progressed to touring with an acclaimed producer and director, David Belasco; this gave her the opportunity to observe Belasco's skill in creating a theatrical atmosphere with a "perfect combination of subliminal suggestion and concrete detail".
+While touring in Belasco's production of Madame DuBarry in 1904 she had a career-changing moment.
+She was at a drugstore with another member of Belasco's company in Buffalo, New York, when she saw a poster advertising Egyptian Deities brand cigarettes.
+The poster portrayed the Egyptian goddess Isis enthroned in a temple; this image captivated her on the spot and inspired her to create dances that expressed the mysticism that the goddess's image conveyed.
+From then on, she was immersed in Oriental philosophies.

-In 1905, St. Denis left Belasco's company to begin her career as a solo artist.
-It was about this time that she made her first European tour and used the stage name of St. Denis.
-Late in life she told Paul Hockings, her last research assistant, that she was waiting in a hotel with all the boxes of luggage, just before getting on the liner, when her mother walked around to each box, which had Miss Ruth's name on it, and added St.
+In 1905, she began her career as a solo artist, soon making her first European tour using the stage name of St. Denis.
 The first piece that resulted from her interest in the Orient was Radha performed in 1906.
 Drawing from Hindu mythology, Radha is the story of Krishna and his love for a mortal milkmaid.
 Radha was originally performed to music from Léo Delibes' opera Lakmé.
 This piece was a celebration of the five senses and appealed to a contemporary fascination with the Orient.

+In 1909, St. Denis performed a Salome dance at Broadway's Hudson Theatre.
+This was during the height of the "Salomania" craze in the U.S., and one reviewer declared she was “out-Salomeing all the Salomes" and that "Miss St. Denis burst upon dazzled audiences.”

 Although her choreography was not culturally accurate or authentic, it was expressive of the themes that St. Denis perceived in Oriental culture and highly entertaining to contemporary audiences.
 St. Denis believed dance to be a spiritual expression, and her choreography reflected this idea.